fatfish-lab/aquarium-documentation/src/web/introduction/studio.md

 # Studio interface

 The studio interface is the most complete interface of Aquarium.
+It works like your OS on your computer, where you need to navigate in your projects and folders to access the content.

-This main difference with the [Focus interface](./focus.md) is that you need to navigate in your project, before selecting or creating a workspace.
+This is the main difference with the [Focus interface](./focus.md): you need to navigate in your project, before selecting or creating a workspace.

 ## Interface layout